opendatateam/udata/docs/adapting-settings.md

 After this number of years, scoring is kept constant instead of increasing.

-**Warning** Index time parameter: reindeixing dataset is required for this parameter to be effective
+**Warning** Index time parameter: reindexing dataset is required for this parameter to be effective.

 ### SEARCH_DATASET_FEATURED_WEIGHT